offbynull/learn/Biology/input/input.md

 * both saturated (straight tails)
 * one saturated (straight tail) and one unsaturated (bent tail).

 At cooler temperatures, phospholipids that have 2 saturated fatty acid tails (straight tails) tend to get more rigid / dense because they can more easily pack together.
 Phospholipids with unsaturated fatty acid tails (bent tails) don't end up getting as rigid / dense, allowing the membrane to stay fluid at lower temperatures.
-Cholestrol embedded in the phospholipid bilayer also helps it stay more fluid at lower temperatures.
+Cholesterol embedded in the phospholipid bilayer also helps it stay more fluid at lower temperatures.

 ```{note}
 Phospholipid bilayers have the consistency of oil-based salad dressing.
 It may seem weak but it's strong enough to act as a separator between the environment inside and the environment outside.
 Water from one-side can move to the other but does so very rarely -- a single molecule may sneak through the layer every now and then.
 Aquaporins are proteins embedded in the phospholipid bilayer that allow water to rapidly pass (when needed).